Frequently Asked Questions

 It would be hard to find a higher level of sever security on the web.

-As we work with extremely sensitive data for all of our clients, we use RackForce Networks Inc., Canada’s largest Enterprise Cloud Service Provider, for all our web servers, survey applications and databases.
+As we work with extremely sensitive data for all of our clients, we use a Canadian server at Amazon Web Services (AWS) for all our web servers, survey applications and databases.

-On the corporate side, only personal retained by Verita and working directly on your project will have access to the database servers.
+On the corporate side, Verita is a Canadian company, and only personnel retained by Verita and working directly on your project will have access to the database servers.

 Employee and Management email addresses, which are the only identifying information we have on hand, are stored separately from the survey database.